jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 The signals on the CPU Local Bus Port are broken into categories.
 Some are specific to the MC68040/MC68060 and others are specific to the port.
 The pinout of the port is detailed in Table 3.4.

 > [!NOTE]
 > The CPU Local Bus Port is a mixture of TTL and LVTTL signaling.
 While CPU Local Bus Card devices may be drive most signals at TTL logic levels, some signals are not TTL tolerant.
-It is critical to read the signal descriptions completely to understand what logic levels are implemented.
+It is critical to read the signal descriptions completely to understand the logic levels implemented.

 > [!WARNING]
 > **Applying +5V to LVTTL only signals may damage logic on the Amiga PCI main board.**